johnwbyrd/pennyworth/doc/deployment.md

         "apigateway:*",
         "s3:*",
         "route53:GetHostedZone",
+        "route53:ListHostedZones",
         "route53:ChangeResourceRecordSets",
-        "route53:ListHostedZones"
+        "route53:GetChange",
+        "route53:ListResourceRecordSets"
       ],
       "Resource": "*"
     }
   ]
 }
 ```
-- **Note:** The Route 53 permissions (`route53:GetHostedZone`, `route53:ChangeResourceRecordSets`, and `route53:ListHostedZones`) are required for CloudFormation/SAM to look up your hosted zone and create or manage DNS records for your custom domain.
-Without them, stack creation will fail with a permissions error when creating DNS records for your custom domain.
+- **Note:** The Route 53 permissions (`route53:GetHostedZone`, `route53:ListHostedZones`, `route53:ChangeResourceRecordSets`, `route53:GetChange`, and `route53:ListResourceRecordSets`) are required for CloudFormation/SAM to look up your hosted zone, create/update/delete DNS records, and check the status of DNS changes for your custom domain.
+Without them, stack creation will fail with a permissions error when creating or managing DNS records for your custom domain.
 - **Replace the wildcard in `iam:PassRole` with specific ARNs as soon as you know them.**

 ### 2. Create an IAM Role for GitHub OIDC